-- Once again making use of a gaussian PDF and the random number generator to calculate the LLH and the estimators - Gaussian same as example: μ =0.2, σ =0.1, and 50 throws - You can establish the maximum likelihood estimators μ̂ and ô analytically for such an easy example, but as a first option scan, i.e. 1D Raster scan.
-Note that technically an MLE has an analytic representation which is not always the same as what will be found by a scan.
-But, most of the time the true and ML estimate of the value will be indistinguishably close to each other. - Compare the LLH for scanned MLE to the true value for multiple iterations - The analytic or scanned MLE, for an appropriate precision in the scanning, should always have a better LLH than the true value
+- Once again making use of a gaussian PDF and the random number generator to calculate the LLH and the estimators - Gaussian w/ the properties: μ =0.2, σ =0.1, and 50 throws - You can establish the maximum likelihood estimators $\hat{\mu}$ and $\hat{\sigma}$ analytically for such an easy example, but as a first option do a scan, i.e. 2D Raster scan.
+Note that technically an MLE has an analytic representation which is not always the same as what will be found by a scan, but the two are often nearby each other - Compare the LLH for scanned MLE to the LLH using the input values.
+Do this for multiple iterations (50 new throws) - The analytic MLE should always have a better LLH than the LLH using the actual 'true' input values.
+The scanned MLE for an appropriate precision in the scanning is also likely have a 'better' LLH value than the LLH value from the known true inputs.